microsoft/oe-engine/docs/deployment.md

 ### Create VM definition file
 The VM definition file is a JSON-formatted description of the properties of the VMs, such as: compute power, OS image, credentials, etc.

+For details, refer to the [Setting properties in the VM definition file](properties.md)

 The examples below illustrate how to set the various properties.

 * [Multi-VM deployment](examples/oe-multi-vm.json) - Deploying multiple VMs